The Video Game Critic's

 Grade: F

-Your first mission is to collect raptor eggs, and it took me about a half hour to find the first one.
-And when I read "17 more to go", I wept openly.
-There's no map and it always feels like you're on a wild goose chase.
-When you enter an enclosed facility things go from bad to worse as an ill-advised first-person perspective kicks in.
+Your first mission instructs you to collect raptor eggs, and it took me about a half hour just to obtain the first.
+When I saw the message "17 more to go", I wept openly.
+There's no map and it always feels like you're on some wild goose chase.

 Jurassic Park